Agatha Wong

-Agatha Chrystenzen Fernandez Wong (born May 20, 1998) is a Filipino wushu athlete who has won medals for the Philippines at the Southeast Asian Games, Asian Games, and the World Wushu Championships.
+Agatha Chrystenzen Fernandez Wong (born May 20, 1998) is a Filipino wushu athlete.
+She has won medals for the Philippines at the Southeast Asian Games, Asian Games, and the World Wushu Championships.

 Early life and education

 Agatha Chrystenzen Fernandez Wong was born on May 20, 1998, in Quezon City, Philippines, tracing her roots to Dagupan, Pangasinan.
-Her father, Christopher Wong Sr. is Filipino-Chinese, while her mother, Richa Agatha Wong (née Fernandez) is Filipino-American.
-Wong also has a younger brother and sister.
+Her father, Christopher Wong Sr. is Filipino of Chinese descent, while her mother, Richa Agatha Wong (née Fernandez) is Filipino American.
+Wong also has two younger siblings, a brother and a sister.
 At a young age, she was encouraged to try various sports including swimming, karate, and wushu.

 Wong studied at the College of Holy Spirit in Quezon City and the De La Salle–College of Saint Benilde where she graduated with a Bachelor of Arts in Consular and Diplomatic Affairs.

-By 2023, Wong would be studying in medical school balancing her schedule with being an athlete.
-She entered the University of the East.
+By 2023, Wong would be in medical school, balancing her schedule with being an athlete.
+She entered the UERM Medical Center.